ygorcosta/wedeploy.com/node/electric/src/pages/blog/investing-in-the-team-is-investing-in-the-product/index.md

 - More empowered to contribute to other projects after learning about how they worked
 - More happy on the team because they had connected with the other team members in a real way
 - More excited about the product itself after hearing the vision from the leadership

-We also did a survey after the gathering to hear what the team thought about the experience.
-80% of the team thought it was helpful and relevant to their day-to-day job and their biggest takeaway from the event that it gave them a greater relationship with other team members.

 Once the team is united by common goals and empowered by equality, the desire to work harder and take ownership of the success of the product is directly impacted.